Bobay-Ochman/ConSpeciFix/folderCompare/README.md

 - `config.py` defines several important variables that must be configered before any other steps.
 - `runner.py` When run, completes an analysis for the strains located in the folder.

-To fun your folder comparison:
+To run your folder comparison:

 1. `git clone https://github.com/Bobay-Ochman/ConSpeciFix.git`
 2. Edit path variables in `folderCompare/config`